What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 3. Building Graphs with xAPI Extensions

-4. xAPI Extensions: The Missing Key To The Extra Data You Need
+4. xAPI Extensions: The Missing Key to the Extra Data You Need